A Look At Disaster Report 4 Demo

-After the introductory article on the Disaster Report world published a few months ago, it is now time to take a look at the demo.
-Latest installment of a long-lasting franchise, this fourth chapter also features a VR mode that puts you right in the middle of a terrible earthquake.
+After the introductory article on the Disaster Report world was published a few months ago, it is now time to take a look at the demo.
+The latest installment of a long-lasting franchise, this fourth chapter also features a VR mode that puts you right in the middle of a terrible earthquake.
 The game starts with the usual choice of character (male or female) and, after that, you’ll soon be rolling down the streets of a typical Japanese town.
-From the very beginning, you will be presented with a series of alternatives that don’t really change your gameplay but that will give you experience and moral points.
+From the very beginning, you will be presented with a series of alternatives that don’t really change your gameplay, but that will give you experience and moral points.

-As written in the preview the game is all about cooperating with others (or denying help to others) to overcome difficulties (or to achieve a vantage point) and escape the disaster.
+As written in the preview, the game is all about cooperating with others (or denying help to others) to overcome difficulties (or to achieve a vantage point) and escape the disaster.
 The demo is all about side quests, which are actually not that fun, but I understand that these games usually need a few hours before really taking off with the plot.

 Follow Us...
 Inspire Us To Get Better...
-Keep The Flame Alive
+Keep The Amiga Flame Alive...
+PlayStation VR2 For The Future...
+AmigaGuru For The Future...
+Contact Us At Twitter For Content Creator Support...

-1 thought on “A Look At Disaster Report 4 Demo
+2 thoughts on “A Look At Disaster Report 4 Demo

 Leave a Reply